Primary ITT (opportunity to take specialist modules)

 • Funding and bursaries may be available.

 Reject Applicants with a 3rd or Ordinary degree

 General Entry Requirements

 If your degree subject doesn’t link closely to your chosen teaching subject, we’d advise you to take a subject knowledge enhancement (SKE) course before starting teacher training.
 You can only do these in England and in certain subjects.
 Successful applicants are then invited to interview.

 As a Primary teacher, you can play an essential role in children’s development.
 You’ll make a lasting, positive impact on children’s well-being and creativity, opening young minds to new concepts through rich and practical learning experiences, expanding their natural curiosity.
 Giving children the building blocks to provide firm foundations for lifelong learning.

 You need to be able to work with a range of people from parents and teachers to professionals from other services and members of the community.
 You need to be energetic, creative, have a thirst for learning, love the outdoors whatever the weather and be practical in your delivery.

-The Qualification will be PGCE General Primary or PGCE Secondary with the relevant subject.
+The Qualification will be PGCE General Primary

 The KTSA has many primary partners allowing you to experience a wide range of educational contexts.
 Our primaries are in Rural, Coastal and urban settings and include academy chains, multi academy trusts, faith schools, EYS and KS1 only settings and KS2 settings and a through school KS2 – 5.
 In fact if there is a type of setting or leadership structure that you wish to experience you will find it within our alliance partners.